Kozirojka/FilmManagementService-Minimum/README.md

 **>** `dotnet restore`.

-2. Provide your connection string in the appsettings.json or in a password manager
+2. Provide your connection string in the appsettings.json or in a password manager Also change `connectionString` in in DesignTimeDbContextFactory.cs

-3. Execute the EF migrations
+4. Execute the EF migrations
 **>** `dotnet ef database update`

-4. Run the backend:
+5. Run the backend:
    Your backend should be running at https://localhost:7091.

 ---